-The Hortus was inspired by urban gardens in West Amsterdam and Floriography, cryptological communication through the use or arrangement of flowers.
+The Hortus project is an open investigation into the nature of seemingly common objects through ‘Floriography’, urban gardens, and the history of female rights.
+The Hortus was inspired by urban gardens in West Amsterdam and created with its plants.
+The ‘Hortus’ is referring to the multifaceted roles of flowers discovered with Floriography, cryptological communication through the use or arrangement of flowers.

 Hortus departs from the 19th-century Victorian sentimental book “Language of Flowers” by Kate Greenway, in which botanical notes, illustrations and the vocabulary of flowers became ways of interpreting symbolism and creating a covert means of communication in both courtship and broader life.